schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

   type="image/png"
 />
 ```

-> **NOTE:** You may not need all the sizes specified above.
-The sizes are based on the [Apple Safari Web Content Configuration](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) documentation.

 What about `rel="shortcut icon"`?
 This is another relic of the past, is not defined in the HTML standard, and would only be used to specify the `ico` variant.
 Beyond that, even specifying the type when using a `ico` is [up for debate](https://stackoverflow.com/questions/13827325/correct-mime-type-for-favicon-ico) and contentious.
 If you want the widest possible browser support, ensure that you have a `favicon.ico` at the root of your website.